 Lindsay and her family Shelties Quincy and Mocha joined the Sublime Agility group in 2010 and successfully compete in agility, disc dog and previously obedience and conformation.
 New addition Pinto arrived in 2012 and has already participated in disc dog, agility, and obedience events.

 After becoming involved in Flyball as an outlet for Buddy’s energy, Adina discovered her passion in Canine Agility.
 She began competing in 2003 and has instructed others with a focus on relationship development and confidence building since then.
-She has trained eight dogs to competition level including two rescued Chihuahuas, her deaf Border Collie mix and Borzoi.
-Most recently Adina and her two year old Papillon Dare were selected to represent Canada at the World Agility Open championships in the Netherlands.
+She has trained 15 dogs to competition level including two rescued Chihuahuas, her deaf Border Collie mix and Borzoi.
+In 2015, Adina and her Papillon Dare were selected to represent Canada at the World Agility Open championships in the Netherlands, she has won a UKI National and has had multiple podium finishes at the Canadian Open.

-Adina also enjoys competing in Disc Dog with her Borzoi and has dabbled in Rally Obedience and Conformation.
+Adina also enjoys competing in Disc Dog and has dabbled in Rally Obedience and Conformation.
 Adina’s other life passion is professional dog walking and she has operated Dogs on the Go, a dog walking and pet care service, since 2003.
-She currently services the west and south ends of the Halifax Peninsula and Rockingham/Wedgewood area.
+She currently services the west and south ends of the Halifax Peninsula.
+Please contact Adina MacRae by email at firstname.lastname@example.org or by phone at (902) 441-9775

 Jenn Embree began her life working with animals at the age of 13 when she first starting taking riding lessons.
 She eventually used a co-op course in high school to job shadow local riding instructors and coaches.
 While still in high school she began working as a stable hand, groom, and lesson assistant at Briarwood Farms, assisting with teaching children ages 8-17 at summer camps for three years.
 While there she volunteered to ride every problem horse that no one wanted to deal with just to spend more time in the saddle.